karthagokul/pypersonality/README.md

 # pypersonality
-Written in python , Module to identify the personality type from a text given
+Written in python , Module to identify the personality type from a text given using (MBTI) Myers-Briggs Personality Type Dataset